 - We provide complete mechanical services for all brands of heavy-duty trucks.
 All truck repairs are completed either in our own shop, or in our preferred heavy truck mechanical shop by certified mechanics.

 - We provide axle singling services for Volvo and other brands.
 We will single your existing truck.
 We have the skills and knowledge to properly address ABS, VEST, and other integrated safety systems when removing an axle.
 Complete reprogramming is included in our singling.
-And we always extensively road test our singled trucks, and all trucks go through alignment after singling.
+We always extensively road test our singled trucks, and all trucks go through alignment after singling.

 - We offer repairs, routine maintenance, and general mechanical services.
 We understand the RV lifestyle and focus on preventing breakdowns, NOT just passing a DOT inspection.

 Many trucks used as RV Haulers have one of the rear axles removed.
 This process is called “Singling”.
 It sounds simple, but it can be fairly complex.
 Especially with the newer trucks with ABS, Traction Control, VEST, and other computer-controlled stability systems.

 Not only do you have to physically remove all the axles, but you have to properly re-establish the computer sensors and reprogram the computers to take into account the removal of an axle.
 Otherwise, your safety systems are rendered inoperable.

 There are pros and cons to singling – as with anything.